Xardas0327/Gothic-2-MMORPG/README.txt

 	World Item
 	Anticheat

-The Piranha bytes own licence of the game.
+Currently THQ holds licence of the game.

-Now it is just a reference work.
+This is just a reference work on github.